 - They use logic, facts, and data in the decision-making processes

 - They may not accept authority easily

 Even though people generally love being around an ESTP, given their energy, charm, and constant need for action, not every personality type will enjoy their company.
 Numerous personalities will not be able to cope with their lack of understanding of the feelings of others and their blunt communication style.
-For these reasons, we decided to present a snippet of the ESTP compatibility chart that will include MBTI personality types that may be perfect matches for this energetic personality.
+For these reasons, we decided to present a snippet of the ESTP compatibility chart that will include personality types that may be perfect matches for this energetic personality.
 Simultaneously, there will be a section from the same chart, containing personality types that are challenging opposites for an ESTP.
-For those who want to find out more about ESTP relationships with MBTI types not mentioned here, they can check out our separate article.
+For those who want to find out more about ESTP’s relationships with personality types that are not mentioned here, they can check out our separate article.

 ESTP Best Matches